JohannLai/gptcli/README.md

 | `cz`        | the `cz` plugin is the  [cz-cli](https://github.com/commitizen/cz-cli) plugin for ChatGPT.
 You can input the commit message, and cz plugin help you transform it into cz style(`fix: fix a bug`)                                                                                                                                                                                                                                                                                                                                                           |
 | `weather`   | The `weather` plugin allows users to check the weather in any city with Natural language,  it will generate a curl command to curl [wttr.in                                    ](https://github.com/chubin/wttr.in), and show the weather information in the terminal                                                                                                                                                                                                                                                                                      |

+## Community plugins

+Coming soon...

+Will be displayed in the website :)

 ## Customization

-To create your own CLI plugin, you can use the `gpt-cli-plugin` command.
-Here's an example:

-This will create a new plugin called `my-plugin`.
-You can then customize the plugin to suit your needs.
+To create your own CLI plugin, you can fork this template repository and customize it to suit your needs.
+You can test your plugin locally and then install it globally using gptcli.
+For more information on how to create your own plugin, please refer to the template repository.

+> Don't forget to share your plugin with the community by submitting a pull request to add it to the list of community plugins.

 ## License